 Ok, can it open the door for you?
 My uncle pressed on.
 This was getting rougher than Smackdown-that wrestling show we never missed on Tuesdays at KBC TV.

 I am married to an obedient wife.
 Njau shot back.
+My uncle assumed this faraway anguished look-like he was sitting on nails.
 The rest of the journey was carried with Njau whistling a naughty Kikuyu tune triumphantly and my uncle clutching his Bible with resignation-like a crusader returning from a lost campaign.
 That was the last time my uncle got a lift in that car.

 Its hubcaps disappeared and since you couldn’t find hub cabs for a car manufactured by Henry Ford himself in 1934 in Grogan, Njau fashioned some for it.Its muffler came off and dragged under its carriage raising a racket loud enough to be heard by Henry Ford in heaven.
 No sweat, Njau fashioned a muffler for the car too.
 With each replacement of a part, the car slowly became Kenyan.
 Or to be precise, assuming that Njau won’t read this, a mongrel of a car.